"Seton Hall provided my foundation—the hands-on experience, the network of contacts and mentors and, of course, the education."

 At Seton Hall, you learn by doing — exploring, challenging, discovering, questioning and discussing.
 We combine classroom learning with real-world, practical experiences to make learning more tangible; we forge connections between theory and practice.

 Here, you will have unprecedented access to faculty and hands-on learning opportunities.
 Our approach allows you to connect what you learn with how to use your knowledge in the real world.
-Our dedicated faculty and Career Center set you up for success by enhancing your resume and providing guidance throughout the job application process.
+Our dedicated faculty and Career Center set you up for success by enhancing your resume and providing guidance throughout the job search process.

 As early as freshman year, you can: